sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/troubleshooting.md

 **To fix MS SQL Server connection issues with ConnectorX**:

-Some users have reported issues with MS SQL Server and Connector X. The problems are not caused by dlt, but by how connections are made.
+Some users have reported issues with MS SQL Server and Connector X. The problems are not caused by data_load_tool, but by how connections are made.
 A big thanks to [Mark-James M](https://github.com/markjamesm) for suggesting a solution.

 To fix connection issues with ConnectorX and MS SQL Server, include both `Encrypt=yes` and `encrypt=true` in your connection string:
 ```toml